 Frequently Asked Questions

-What if I have a shut off or I am disconnected?
+What if I am disconnected?

-Please contact your utility provider and make arrangements.
+Please contact your utility provider as soon as possible.
+They need to know you are working with us, and they may be able to make arrangements to keep your services on and help with a payment plan.
 If your application is in our system waiting for processing, let them know.

 How much help will I receive?

 Energy programs are designed to help with your heating/cooling costs.
 If you qualify for assistance, your minimum assistance amount will be $250.

 Payment amount depends on many factors such as size of your household, household's gross income, and the amount of your bill.
 Additionally, the amount is also dependent on what funding we have available at the time you apply.